 - Mainsheet ratchet block

 - Stand up spring

-- Zip ties

-- Disconnect the shackle from the mainsheet ratchet block by (a) removing the ring and (b) pulling out the pin.
+- Disconnect the shackle from the mainsheet ratchet block by removing the pin, which is secured in place with a ring.

-Compress the large stand up spring, attach the zip ties to keep it compressed, and place it over the shackle and eyestrap.
+Compress the large stand up spring and place it over the shackle and eyestrap.